Hernia Mesh Recalls: Recent Study Indicates High Rate of Hernia Mesh Failure

 Based on the U.S. Food and Drug Administration’s (FDA) analysis of adverse event reports and scientific literature, the most experienced complications for all hernia mesh patients are pain, infection, hernia recurrence, adhesion, abdominal obstruction, bleeding, fistula, seroma, and tissue perforation.

 The most serious complication is the development of fistula, a complication of prosthetic mesh repair due to chronic erosion of bowel by mesh placed in direct contact with intestinal loops.

 Mesh infection is feared by surgeons because it is difficult to eradicate without removing the mesh.
 To make matter worse, infection can become clinically apparent many years after implantation.
 Other common adverse events following mesh hernia repair include the following:

 Some complications require mesh removal, and evidence in the medical field suggests that mesh removal may cause infection and permanent injuries.
 Some estimates note almost one in three patients who have mesh implants removed will suffer from chronic pain.

 An adhesion is a band of scar tissue that binds two parts of tissue together.
 The regularity of hernia mesh operations has led to an increasing number of mesh-related adhesions.
 Adhesions cause the majority of small bowel obstructions in adults, and are believed to contribute to the development of chronic pelvic pain.
 Symptoms of adhesion may include:

-If you or a loved one suffered an injury due to a defective hernia mesh device, and have questions about the legal remedies available to improve quality of life and medical care in Ohio, contact The Lyon Firm (800) 513-2403.
-You will speak directly with Mr. Lyon, and he will help you answer these critical questions.
+If you or a loved one suffered an injury due to a defective hernia mesh device, and have questions about the legal remedies available to improve quality of life and medical care in Ohio, contact The Lyon Firm at (800) 513-2403.
+You will speak directly with Mr. Lyon, and he will help you answer critical questions regarding hernia mesh recalls.